Leading Pictures ofA Lover of Venice

 |"Venetians never felt like refugees from a lost classical heritage and never experienced the same deep longing for its recovery felt in other Italian cities.
 By the time of the early Italian Renaissance, Venice was the wealthiest state in Europe and had already completed her greatest architectural achievements."
 Dial Parrott, "The Genius of Venice.," 2013.|

-whom has been thrown the spell of the siren; who, leaving her,
+thrown the spell of the siren; who, leaving her,

 have borne away with them an incurable wound, for which the only solace